kubernetes-sigs/kubebuilder/designs/extensible-cli-and-scaffolding-plugins-phase-1-5.md

 Phase 2 includes several other challenging goals, but being able to chain plugins will be beneficial for third-party developers that are using kubebuilder as a library.

+The other main goal of phase 2, discovering and using external plugins, is out of the scope of this phase, and will be tackled when phase 2 is implemented.

 ## Table of contents
 - [Goal](#goal)
 - [Motivation](#motivation)